 Gnocchi, just like pasta, can be cooked by boiling them in a pot of salted water.
 When they start to float on the water, they are ready.
 Drain in a colander or pick them up with a skimmer and transfer them in the pan with the sauce.

 Yes, it's possible!
-Simply substitute the flour with any gluten-free flour.
-I suggest using potato starch.
+Simply substitute the flour with any gluten-free flour, or potato starch.
 You can use the same quantity as described in the recipe.

 You can freeze raw Gnocchi on a plate for 1 hour and then transfer to a freezer bag for up to 6 months.
 Toss them in boiling water directly as frozen and cook until they float.
 Once they're cooked, instead, they are not ideal to be frozen, although it's possible, as they would lose consistency.